 So now that we've classified the tricky tree nuts correctly, in what ways do pecans help your body naturally?
 Let's just say there's a reason they're the state tree of Texas.
-Here are the health benefits of pecans.

 1. Pecans provide more than 19 vitamins and minerals.

 The humble pecan is packed full of incredible nutritional gains including, but not limited to: vitamin A, vitamin B, vitamin E, folic acid, calcium, phosphorus, potassium, thiamin, and zinc.